 “Horses are often thought to be good at reading human body language,” Smith said.
 “However, little research has empirically tested the flexibility of cross-species communication.”

-The Cognition Research Group recruited 30 domestic horses, from three equestrian centers in Suffolk and East Sussex.
+The Cognition Research Group recruited 30 domestic horses from three equestrian centers in Suffolk and East Sussex.
 To remain anonymous to the horses, female handlers of a similar size, and dressed in similar clothing, were the ones to feed the horses.
-They all wore a dark neck warmer to cover their faces from the bridge of the nose down, to minimize facial expression cues.
+They all wore a dark neck warmer to cover their faces from the bridge of the nose down to minimize facial expression cues.
 The handlers fed the horses in a neutral posture.
-Then, later, the horses were given the free choice to approach either the person displaying the dominant posture or the submissive demeanor.
+Then, later, the horses were given a free choice to approach either the person displaying the dominant posture or the submissive demeanor.

 The researchers concluded that not only could horses tell the difference between our dominant and submissive body postures, but that horses were significantly more likely to approach a trainer in a submissive body posture than a dominant posture.
 Furthermore, these results show to be true in follow-up trials.

-Our horses can distinguish between angry and happy human facial expressions, but have they been reading our body signals in ways we didn’t intend on giving?
+Our horses can distinguish between angry and happy human facial expressions, but have they been reading our body signals in ways we didn’t intend to give?

 These findings can enhance our understanding of how important non-verbal cues to our animals are.
 This insight has applications beyond the equine, as body posture crosses many species barriers.